 Sportsmanship Rating System

 A numeric Sportsmanship Rating will be determined at the conclusion of each contest.
 Teams will be rated 0 (the worst) through 4 (the best).
-The rating may be subject to change, both up and down, at the discretion of the Associate and/or Assistant Director of Intramural Sports.
+The rating may be subject to change, both up and down, at the discretion of the Associate and/or Assistant Director.
 The rating can also be negatively affected as a result of the behavior of a team’s spectators.
 In addition to qualifying playoff criteria, each team must maintain a 2.75 or better average Sportsmanship Rating during league play to participate in the playoffs.
-During playoff tournaments, each team must be rated 2 or above to have the chance to continue in the playoffs.
-Intramural Sports will remove teams from playoffs it feels are displaying poor sportsmanship.
+During playoff tournaments, each team must be rated 2 or above to have the opportunity to continue in the playoffs.
+Teams will be removed from playoffs that display poor sportsmanship.
 Each team will receive a numeric Sportsmanship Rating based on the following criteria:

 - Use of profanity